 Presentation of the call

 NeuroMarseille institute wishes to promote scientific exchanges and encourage the emergence of new collaborative projects within Marseille’s neuroscience community.
 The institute constitutes a component of Aix-Marseille University (AMU) supported by AMIDEX funding.
 The use of funding is therefore governed by AMIDEX financial rules and subject to evaluation.
-In this context, NeuroMarseille institute opens this call titled “Innovative and Collaborative Research Grants in Neuroscience”, in order to promote collaboration between people involved in Neuroscience research (see the “Application procedures” tab) willing to start new innovative and high-quality projects.
+In this context, the NeuroMarseille Institute wants to continue this action started in 2020 with a new call “Innovative and Collaborative Research Grants in Neuroscience” for collaborative research projects in 2021.

 Each project will be granted up to 20 k€ over a period of 12 months.
 This amount will be managed by one of the Partners involved in the project, who will be defined by the applicants.